 Skip to content

-Boiling water is effective to purify it by killing bacteria, pathogens, and organic impurities but does not remove chemicals like chlorine, fluorine, iron, magnesium, and lead.
+Boiling water is effective in purifying it by killing bacteria, pathogens, and organic impurities but does not remove chemicals like chlorine, fluorine, iron, magnesium, and lead.
 Thus, the efficacy of boiling water depends on the type of contaminants present.
 Since it does not eliminate all the contaminants, boiling water cannot guarantee it is safe for drinking.

 Boiling water is one of the safest and most effective methods of purifying water for drinking.
 You do not need any sophisticated equipment or special skills to boil water.
 However, you do need to know precisely what it entails and how it works.